 JOBS IN ENVIRONMENT

-Environmental careers requiring specific college degrees are increasingly becoming 'indoor' jobs with heavy use of computer models to predict environmental events.
-This is a distinct change from 20-40 years ago where the professional went into the field daily and supervised tech field staff.
-Now an environmental professional seldom escapes from the office and does a lot of the 'field work' with aerial photos, computer generated maps, and a ton of paperwork.
-It all needs to be done to make the world a better place, but an environmental degree is no longer a straight path to the great outdoors.
+Environmental careers requiring specific college degrees are often 'indoor' jobs using computer models to predict environmental events.
+Now an environmental professional seldom escapes from the office and does a lot of the 'field work' with aerial photos, computer generated maps, and a ton of regulatory paperwork.

-Salaries tend to be lower among outdoor jobs, and higher in degreed positions.
-Don't let this deter you from following your dream, but be realistic.
-You won't get rich working in an outdoor occupation, so plan your lifestyle goals accordingly.
-The pay is higher for occupations requiring degrees and there is more opportunity for advancement or career change.
+Salaries are higher for occupations requiring degrees and there is more opportunity for advancement or career change.
 If you are considering a career with an agency, check out Pay and Leave and check Salaries and Wages.

 If all of this is new to you, you might find Green Careers Resource Guide by Jim Cassio to be a great introduction to green careers.